ignaciojci/cathapult/README.md

   * **Fetch** domain summaries for specific UniProt IDs from CATH-TED.
   * **Build** a local, compressed DuckDB database from a massive domain summary file.
-  * **Query** the local database to filter millions of rows by UniProt IDs and keywords in milliseconds.
+  * **Query** the local database to filter millions of rows by UniProt IDs and keywords in a few seconds.
   * **Filter** large summary files directly (in-memory) without a database.
   * **Count** CATH domains at multiple hierarchy levels.
   * **Annotate** domain IDs with human-readable names.